About Perfect Wood Grain

-Perfect Wood Grain is pdf ebooks packed with very carefully written steps, exclusive access to instructional video and hi-res photo models of real wood
+The courses are taught via pdf ebooks packed with very carefully written steps, exclusive access to instructional, streaming video and hi-res photo models of real wood.

 You’ll learn to create realistic faux wood paint in a totally unique and effective way; by using images of real wood for visual models.

 I fell in love with decorative painting back in the early 90’s and since then I’ve learned and applied dozens of “faux” finishes (sounds like ‘go’, not ‘fox’.
 Silent X) including marble, tile, semiprecious stone, authentic Venetian plaster, stenciling, sponge and rag effects and of course, wood grain faux finishes.

 In the beginning…